English has a number of conjunction pairs like “either … or …”, but lacks some of the ones found in other languages

 no sooner … than … (event – immediate result)

-In this post I wish to discuss some problems that double conjunctions can cause, and to highlight a combination that is not commonly mentioned.
+The following sections discuss some problems that double conjunctions can cause, and highlight a combination that is not commonly mentioned.

 PROBLEMS OFTEN CAUSED BY DOUBLE CONJUNCTIONS